Sea Tigers: Ships

 The Sea Tigers also manned a number of larger merchant vessels (sailing under various flags) used for smuggling equipment from neighboring countries.
 As there were no large ports under LTTE control, the supplies were loaded onto smaller vessels that could land directly on the beaches.
 From March 2003 to October 2007, the Sri Lankan Navy destroyed ten of these vessels in the Indian Ocean, crippling the LTTE's supply line.

 Submersibles

 The LTTE built several crudely built submersibles and semi-submersibles based on Narco-sub designs.
 All designs were unarmed but some had long nose spars to ram vessels.

 Frogmen

-Frogmen also served with the Sea Tigers and were used in sinking at least one freighter at the Sri Lankan Navy base at Kankesanturai - KKS, at the northern point of the Jaffna peninsula.
+Frogmen was a naval commando also served with the Sea Tigers and were used in sinking at least one freighter at the Sri Lankan Navy base at Kankesanturai - KKS, at the northern point of the Jaffna peninsula.
 They were also involved in the sinking of a SLN supply ship in Trincomalee harbor in May 2008.

+Overall, they were naval commandos who specialize in amphibious reconnaissance to prepare for amphibious warfare operations, commando style raids, hostage rescue, irregular warfare, maritime sabotage, naval boarding, providing security at naval base or shore stations, special operations, suicide attack, and underwater demolition (to some extent).

 On 17 June 2006 on the coast near Colombo, two frogmen belonging to the Sea Tigers were captured by Sri Lanka's army while trying to bomb ships in Colombo Port.
 News images showed that the frogmen were using rebreathers, probably a type with one oxygen cylinder across the belly.
 On capture, both tried to commit suicide using cyanide.